Rolls-Royce CEO says Trent XWB, Trent 7000 not affected by Trent 1000 issues

-LONDON (Reuters) - The chief executive of Rolls-Royce (RR.L), which is under pressure to fix problems with its Trent 1000 engines, said that so far those issues did not extend to its other engines, the Trent XWB and the Trent 7000.
+LONDON, June 15 (Reuters) - The chief executive of Rolls-Royce, which is under pressure to fix problems with its Trent 1000 engines, said that so far those issues did not extend to its other engines, the Trent XWB and the Trent 7000.

 “Because of the issues on Trent 1000 we’re doing an awful lot more inspection of XWB engines which is giving us still a lot of confidence that we’re not seeing early signs of the turbine issues,” CEO Warren East told investors on Friday.